SethDusek/define/README.rst

 Using pip:

->$ sudo pip install define
+    $ sudo pip install define

 On Arch:

->$ sudo yaourt -S define
+    $ sudo yaourt -S define

 Manual Installation:

->$ sudo python setup.py install
+    $ sudo python setup.py install
-[STRIKEOUT:You will need an api key from wordnik, get one from developer.wordnik.com and edit the "key" variable inside the script]
+[STRIKEOUT]You will need an api key from wordnik, get one from developer.wordnik.com and edit the "key" variable inside the script[STRIKEOUT]
 \*API key is now included in the script"

 Using Audio